kkmiranda/PNWMetagenomes/01_Raw_Sequences_to_MAGs.md

 ```

 ## 2. Assembly: From Quality Sequences to Contigs
-Metagenomes were assembled into contigs using a snakemake pipeline in anvio, with the following settings for IDBA-UD (Peng et al. 2012):
+Metagenomes were assembled into contigs using a snakemake pipeline in anvio (thanks to Emily Fogarty!), with the following settings for IDBA-UD (Peng et al. 2012):
 ```
  "idba_ud": {
         "--min_contig": 1000,